versionpress/versionpress/README.md

 ## Installation ##

-1. Copy files into `wp-content` directory.
+1. Copy `plugins/versionpress` into `wp-content/plugins` directory.
-2. Configure Apache
+2. Configure Apache (if you want synchronize between two environments)
 3. Activate plugin in WordPress administration
+4. Go to VersionPress section in administration and click on "Initialize"
-4. Enjoy!
+5. Enjoy!

 ## Apache Configuration Example ##